 Polar bears in Svalbard, Norway.
 Photo credit: Laurence Denouveaux

 It's the iconic symbol of the Arctic, and your best chance at spotting a polar bear is when they're roaming vast land and sea ice in search for food.
 Of course, there's no guarantee Mother Nature will perform for us, but during the 2015 arctic cruise season, Quark Expeditions® passengers spotted a record 51 polar bears in the area of the Northwest Passage!

 Polar bears have even been viewed by hikers inside Greenland National Park, the most northerly national park on the planet.
-If you have your heart set on seeing these beautiful creatures, head to Svalbard for the Spitsbergen Photography: In Search of Polar Bears expedition.
+If you have your heart set on seeing these beautiful creatures, head to Svalbard for the Spitsbergen Explorer: Wildlife Capital of the Arctic expedition.